 The program must submit an appeals filing fee when it submits its formal appeal.
 During the appeals process, each party is responsible for its own expenses that are incurred, including expenses for its representatives and any legal fees.
 Costs associated with Appeals Panel (such as travel for the Appeals Panel members) will be shared equally between both parties.
-Should the Appeals Panel deem that a Focus Visit is necessary, both parties will split the expenses associated with the Focus Visit.
-If, at the conclusion of the appeals process, the accreditation decision is reversed, the Appellant will be reimbursed the cost of the appeals filing fee.
+If, at the conclusion of the appeals process, the accreditation decision is reversed, the Appellant will be reimbursed the cost of the appeals filing fee, but no other costs incurred due to the appeal process.